Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 And to go with the suit, we needed a shirt with an ecru background, because we definitely didn't want a purely business shirt.

-We therefore chose this fabric from Kuwaruma, with this universal ecru color, but with the irregularity we like.
-The ecru color is particularly successful, it's really the color of the "raw" cotton that you see there.
+So we chose this fabric from Kuwaruma, with this universal ecru color, but with irregularity as we like it.
+The ecru color is particularly well done, it is really the color of the "raw" cotton that you see there.

 It's a selvedge fabric, so we have this beautiful visible border: